FairwindsOps/insights-docs/docs/technical-details/self-hosted/email.md

     content: "Fairwinds Insights | Self-hosted Documentation: Email can be sent via AWS SES, or by specifying your own SMTP options"
 ---
 # Email
-Email can be sent via AWS SES, or by specifying your own SMTP options.
+Email can be sent via AWS SES or by specifying your own SMTP options.

 ## SES

-First, specify the `ses` strategy in _values.yaml_
+First, specify the `ses` strategy in `values.yaml`:
 ```yaml
 email:
   strategy: ses
 ```

-Then you'll need to specify your base64-encoded AWS credentials, and add them to your _secrets.yaml_:
+Then you'll need to specify your base64-encoded AWS credentials and add them to your `secrets.yaml`:
 ```yaml
 apiVersion: v1
 data: